 How do these things compare to God's creation?
 Maybe we can grasp just a little bit by comparing some things like this to the things that we think that man is so good in.
 But I have to warn you that here the differences are so great that they are almost meaningless because our mind can hardly contain them.
 I'm going to try anyway with just a very few illustrations.

-Are you aware that the sun is one million three-hundred thousand times larger than the earth?
+Are you aware that the sun is 1,300,000 times larger than the earth?
 It is 93 million miles from earth.
-In that jet plane, if we had decided to take off for the sun, and the jet was travelling at 500 mph (actually it was probably going about 550 or so), it would take twenty-one years to reach the sun.
+In that jet plane, if we had decided to take off for the sun, and the jet was traveling at 500 mph (actually it was probably going about 550 or so), it would take twenty-one years to reach the sun.

 Water boils at 212 degrees.
 I worked in a steel mill for sixteen years of my life.
 I saw steel boiling so many times it's countless.
 Looking into the furnace you see that molten material bubbling up in the air.
 It's boiling away in there at 3,550 degrees.